-The Foundation is classified as a private foundation pursuant to Section 509(a) of the Internal Revenue Code and, therefore, is subject to an excise tax currently payable on net investment income, including realized net gains on sales of securities.
-In addition, in fiscal year 2013, a liability for deferred excise taxes was provided on the unrealized gain on investments and accrued investment income.
+The Foundation is classified as a private foundation pursuant to Section 509(a) of the Internal Revenue Code and, therefore, is subject to an excise tax on net investment income, including realized net gains on sales of securities.
+In addition, in fiscal years 2017 and 2016, a liability for deferred excise taxes was provided on the unrealized gain on investments and accrued investment income.
 The tax was provided for at a 2 percent rate.
-Private foundations are also required to make minimum annual distributions of grants in accordance with a specified formula.
-The Foundation met the distribution requirement for fiscal years 2013 and 2012.